kylemclean/capstone-projects-portal/README.md

 ## Running tests

-To run all tests for the backend and frontend, run the following command:
+To run all tests for the backend and frontend, run this command in the root of the repo:

 ```
 npm run test-all
 ```

-To run just the backend tests, run:
+To run just the backend tests, run this command in the root of the repo:

 ```
 npm run test-backend
 ```

-To run just the frontend tests, run:
+To run just the frontend tests, run this command in the root of the repo:

 ```
 npm run test-frontend
 ```

-To run just the frontend unit tests, run:
+To run just the frontend unit tests, run this command:

 ```
 cd frontend && npm run test:unit
 ```

-To run just the frontend end-to-end tests, run:
+To run just the frontend end-to-end tests, run this command:

 ```
 cd frontend && npm run test:e2e